Employment law 2020

 Dutch employment law offers a high degree of protection to employees working in the Netherlands.
 Such protection comes to the fore in the event that an employer wishes to terminate an employee’s employment contract.
 An employer who intends to dismiss an employee is required, by law, to comply with several strict rules and regulations.

-For a summary of the new rules (2015) of Dutch Employment and Dismissal Law please click here.
+For a summary of the new rules (2020) of Dutch Employment and Dismissal Law please click here.
+Arnoud Noordam gave a short lecture on this topic for IN Amsterdam on their Work & Careers seminar, you can find the presentation here.

 We provide legal advice and provide legal assistance in dismissal and redundancy situations.
 If you need any help please contact us on telephone number 020 – 6898 123.